thomasyu888/synapserprototype/README.md

 ### Alternate Versions

-By default, `install_synaspeclient()` install the latest release version of synapseclient.
+By default, `install_synapseclient()` install the latest release version of synapseclient.
 You can override this behavior by specifying the version parameter.
 For example:

 `install_synapseclient(version = "2.4.0")`